jonnor/leaf-clustering/references/notes.md

 To keep the paper focused.
 Candidates for "future work".

-#### How does code generation vs data structure compare, wrt size and inference time

-Hypothesis: datastructure "loadable" is smaller in size, but slower in inference time

-Reason for out of scope.
-Inference time is so fast that it does not really matter

 #### What are limitating factors for practical models on microcontrollers
 Hypothesis 1: Model size is the primary bottleneck/constraint over inference time.